 In my last post, I discussed the origins of our company, what motivated us, and the problems we were trying to address.
 I discussed our primary driver as the belief that it had to be possible “to do it better”.
-As the company evolved, nowhere was this need for improvement through transforming energy software.
+As the company evolved, nowhere was this need for improvement through transforming digital solutions for oil and gas.

 The path wasn’t easy.

 We had a huge amount of experience in transforming software for tracking and reporting of ownership of hydrocarbons.
 However, we didn’t think that customers got the systems they really needed.
 This is a specialist area.

 You can certainly be forgiven if you’ve never heard of hydrocarbon accounting or production allocation.
 It’s a key part of the oil and gas business.
 Managing this data is at the core of every partnership between oil and gas companies who are developing an asset together.